 School choice is at the center of this civil rights agenda, and my goal is to provide every single inner-city child in America that is trapped in a failing government school the freedom to attend the school of their choice.
 Competition–the schools will get better and better.

-And that means a private school, a religious school, a charter school or a magnet school.
+And that means a private school (like The Fay School), a religious school, a charter school or a magnet school.
 School choice also means that parents can home-school their children.
 Hundred percent.